 4. Team Up Leafy, Tropical Plants with Bold Furniture and Artwork

 Go big by featuring eye-catching decor pieces, furniture, and artwork with scene-stealing plants.
 The large prehistoric-looking leaves of the Monstera are a statement all on their own, but they pair nicely with the vivid colors and stark lines of abstract art, architectural decor, and bold pieces of furniture.

 5. Get a Sansevieria

-The tall, sleek leaves of Sansevieria instantly add style into any space.
-The Sansevieria Forest Star, Misty Star or Black Star are like miniature sculptures that can easily fit onto a side table, bookcase or even a window sill.
+The tall, sleek leaves of Sansevieria instantly add style to any space.
+The Sansevieria Forest Star, Misty Star, or Black Star are like miniature sculptures that can easily fit onto a side table, bookcase, or even a window sill.
 Fill a large area, like an entryway or an empty corner with a Sansevieria Black Coral.
 The striking leaves grow upward and take up a small footprint, making these houseplants a great addition to a narrow space.
 The leaves come in a variety of greens and yellows, but they are sure to fit into your decor.

 6. Go Tiny

 Make a big statement in an area tight on space by filling a shelf or table with an assortment of small plants.
 Calathea Rosy, Calathea Dottie, and Calathea Rattlesnake are all compact houseplants that feature a wide range of color, from deep violet to silver, various greens, and more.
 A Parlor Palm and compact Syngonium are also smaller options that deliver a big impact.
 Grouping an assortment of plants together will add varying colors and textures and make a small space feel cozy and expertly styled.